The best places to live in Miami

 Family-friendly neighbourhoods in Miami

-For expats with children, finding a home close to the best schools in Miami will be a priority, while those looking for a spacious family home will find better options further away from the city centre.
+For newcomers with children, finding a home close to the best schools in Miami will be a priority, and those looking for a spacious family home will find better options further away from the city centre.

 Coral Gables and Coconut Grove

 Coconut Grove and Coral Gables are two of the most historic suburbs in Miami.
-These neighbouring areas are very popular among expats with children because they are located in close proximity to a number of good schools.
-They are also served well by Metrorail and bus services.
+These neighbouring areas are popular among families because they are located in close proximity to a number of good schools.
+They are also well served by Metrorail and bus services.

 Coconut Grove has a strong community feel and is more residential and peaceful than areas such as South Beach.
 There is a bustling cultural scene in Coconut Grove, which is home to a wealth of artists and writers, as well as one of Miami’s most famous theatres, the Coconut Grove Playhouse.